gschwaer/msp430-zig-minimal-example/blink-zig/Readme.md

 ## Learnings

-- No direct placement of sections from Zig possible.
-We can put arbitrary values in sections with `export` and `linksection(".section")` though.
-So a separate linker run is required, which does the placement using a linker script. ([related issue](https://github.com/ziglang/zig/issues/3206))
+- We can put code & data in specific sections with `export` and `linksection(".section")`.
+The sections can then be relocated using a linker script.
 - In Zig `0.11.0`, `volatile` seems to be broken (for MSP430 at least).
 The generated assembly looks as follows:
   ```